Steleport/amqp-scala-client/README.md

 Please note that the Akka dependency is now in the "provided" scope which means that you'll have to define it explicitly in your maven/sbt projects.

-The latest snapshot (development) version is 1.6-SNAPSHOT, the latest released version is 1.5
+The latest snapshot (development) version is 2.0.0-SNAPSHOT, the latest released version is 2.0.0

-* amqp-client 1.0 is compatible with Scala 2.9.2 and Akka 2.0.3
-* amqp-client 1.1 is compatible with Scala 2.9.2 and Akka 2.0.5
-* amqp-client 1.1 is compatible with Scala 2.10.0 and Akka 2.1.0
-* amqp-client 1.2 is compatible with Scala 2.10 and Akka 2.1
-* amqp-client 1.3 is compatible with Scala 2.10 and Akka 2.2
-* amqp-client 1.4 is compatible with Scala 2.10, Scala 2.11 and Akka 2.3.2
-* amqp-client 1.5 is compatible with Scala 2.10, Scala 2.11 and Akka 2.3.11
-* amqp-client 1.6-SNAPSHOT is compatible with Scala 2.10, Scala 2.11 and Akka 2.4.3
+* amqp-client 2.0-SNAPSHOT is compatible with Scala 2.12 and Akka 2.4.16

 ## Library design